deanjroach84/My-flask-app/README.md

 - Forgot password function which allows changing current password of user if forgotten.

-Scanner Tool also includes an Admin Portal which is accessible once logged in using default credentials.
+Scanner Tool also includes an <b>Admin Portal</b> which is accessible once logged in using default credentials.

 <b>Default Credentials:</b>
 <br>